• Skip to main content

 Why this recipe works

-• Marinating the meat lets the sauce’s flavors to infuse with the meat.
+• Marinating the meat helps the sauce’s flavors infuse with the meat.

 • Using fresh seasonal produce means you’ll have the best version of this salad every time.